-Resolved by the Assembly of the State of California, the Senate thereof concurring, That the California Task Force on Family Caregiving is hereby established to examine and investigate issues relative to the challenges faced by family caregivers and opportunities to improve earegiver support, and to make specific policy recommendations along with legislative strategies to advance them; and be it further established, which shall consist of 20 members as follows:
+Resolved by the Assembly of the State of California, the Senate thereof concurring, That the California Task Force on Family Caregiving is hereby established, which shall consist of 12 members as follows:

-- (a) The Speaker of the Assembly and the Senate Committee on Rules shall each appoint 10 members of the task force. - (b) These 20 members shall include some who have demonstrated knowledge and expertise in any of the following: - (1) Family caregiving. - 37 (2) Geriatric research.
+(a) The Speaker of the Assembly and the Senate Committee on Rules shall each appoint 6 members of the task force.

+(b) These 12 members shall include some who have demonstrated knowledge and expertise in any of the following:

+- (1) Family caregiving.

+- (2) Geriatric research.

+- (3) Alzheimer's disease research.